fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 :::tip

-About the config file:
+About the config file in the guide:
 - "**blog config**" refer to the `_config.yml` in the blog root directory.
 - "**theme config**" refer to the path `theme/fluid/_config.yml`

-The source directory of blog and fluid will be merged eventually, so the source of blog is preferred for the stored files

 :::